CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/easy/rightmost-different-bit.md

 ### Intuition and Approach

-This problem can be solved usnig bitwise operations
+This problem can be solved by using bitwise operations

 ### Approach: